Team

-Massimo Tavoni:
+Massimo Tavoni

-Massimo is a Professor of climate economic modeling at Politecnico di Milano and director of the RFF-CMCC European Institute on Economics and the Environment.
+Massimo is Professor of climate economic modeling at Politecnico di Milano and director of the RFF-CMCC European Institute on Economics and the Environment.
 He coordinated the Climate Change Mitigation programme at Fondazione Eni Enrico Mattei (FEEM) between 2015 and 2018.
-He has been fellow at the Center for Advanced Studies in Behavioural Sciences at Stanford University, and a post doc at Princeton University.
+He was fellow at the Center for Advanced Studies in Behavioural Sciences at Stanford University, and a post doc at Princeton University.
 He was a lead author of the IPCC (5th and 6th assessment reports), and co-directs of the International Energy Workshop.
 EUNICE is his second ERC.

-Enrico Zio:
+Enrico Zio

 Enrico Zio (BS in nuclear engng., Politecnico di Milano, 1991; MSc in mechanical engng., UCLA, 1995; PhD, in nuclear engng., Politecnico di Milano, 1995; PhD, in nuclear engng., MIT, 1998) is the Director of the Graduate School of the Politecnico di Milano and full professor of Computational Methods for Safety and Risk Analysis, and invited lecturer at various Master and PhD Programs in Italy and abroad.